 The very first £100,000 bond issuance has just matured and, in doing so, proved that the bonds are a useful and successful product.

-However, we’re conscious you may wonder what would happen if circumstances changed for either you or us.
+However, we’re conscious you may wonder what would happen if circumstances changed for you or us.

-If your circumstances change and you need access to your money, you can always sell your bonds to us at any time.
+If your circumstances change and you need access to your money, you can sell your bonds at any time.
 You will receive all your money back without delay, and the interest you’ve already been paid won’t be affected.

-If, for any reason, Dozens should no longer be able to continue trading, we understand you'd be concerned about getting back the money you invested and your interest, so we’ve explained the process below for your peace of mind.
+If, for any reason, Dozens or Dozens Savings Plc (as issuer of the bonds), should no longer be able to continue trading, we understand you'd be concerned about getting back the money you invested and your interest, so we’ve explained the process below for your peace of mind.

-Dozens bonds are not FCA regulated products and FSCS protection does not cover the bonds.
-Instead we have safeguards built into our business and product design that ensure all customers would get their interest and principal sums back from our bonds in the event of any default on our part.
+The bonds are allocated, issued and administered by Dozens Savings Plc.
+They are not FCA regulated products and FSCS protection does not cover the bonds.
+Instead, safeguards have been built into the business and product design to ensure that all bondholders would get their interest and principal sums back from their bonds in the event of any default.
 There are two main safeguards:

-1. Dozens isn’t just an e-money licenced firm, it’s also an investment licenced firm – this is what allows us to offer our investment products.
+1. Dozens isn’t just an e-money licenced firm, it’s also an investment licenced firm – this is what allows us to offer our investment products and market the bonds on behalf of the bonds issuer, our subsidiary, Dozens Savings Plc.
 The combination of these licences means we have a lot of requirements and supervision placed on us by the Financial Conduct Authority (FCA).